Growing against the grain has its bumps but it has also had its (major) triumphs for Alen Malkoc of HulkApps.

 I recently sat down with Alen, CEO at HulkApps, and talked about how a service business can be expanded.
 We will find out how he grew to offer three major services, the growing pains he faced along the way, and the benefits of serving merchants from every angle.

 How HulkApps expanded its services as an online business

 HulkApps started building themes for Shopify in

 For a year, HulkApps focused on building Shopify themes,b> but by 2020 Alen picked up on a pattern he could no longer ignore.

 "We got so many requests from our theme customers for small customizations and we just turned the company away," he explained.
 "With every month that passed, the opportunity was getting bigger and it seemed crazy not to take advantage of it.
 That’s when we got into the services side.”

-"We realized that whilst providing customer services as a Plus Partner and supporting our themes, everything we learned about merchants was like gathering intel that we could apply to our next projects," Alen said.
+"We realized that whilst providing customer services and supporting our themes, everything we learned about merchants was like gathering intel that we could apply to our next projects," Alen said.

 That intel helped HulkApps with their theme work, but getting into apps meant they were leveraging that insight and experience for every bit of value.

 "If you had asked us a few years ago if we were going to be a 360° partner, we'd probably have said 'no, let's just stay focused on themes.'
 But the way it happened — organically, in response to the opportunities we found, and the capabilities we developed as a team — made it seem inevitable."